NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 disabled is more complicated and and involves more "you just have to know it" compared to already existing systems.

-1. Knowing that package has a feature parameter (out of knowing the upstream) does not mechanically translates to the name of feature parameter, it can be named in multiple ways.

-2. Writing generic code is complicated.
+1. Writing generic code is complicated.
 Even if list of packages all have optional dependency on package `foo`, duck-typing like

 ```
 map (p: p.override { with_foo = false; }) packages
 ```

-won't work because of lack of uniformity, leading ugly code downstream.
+won't work because of lack of uniformity, leading to ugly code downstream.

-3. If user wants to globally disable support for optional feature or build dependency as much as possible, he needs to set multiple feature parameters, and he still can miss couple.
+2. If user wants to globally disable support for optional feature or build dependency as much as possible, he needs to set multiple feature parameters, and he still can miss some.
 E.g, it is not obvious whether the following list is enough to cover everything X11-related:

 ```